-Note: Handgun-archery-muzzleloadershotgun (HAMS) permits are not valid on extended archery hunts.
+Note: Handgun-archery-muzzleloadershotgun-straight walled rifle-only (HAMSS) permits are not valid on extended archery hunts.

 The online archery ethics course is an annual requirement for all archers who want to hunt the extended areas and seasons.
 To take the course, visit wildlife.utah.gov/extendedarchery before the extended seasons begin.
 After you successfully complete the course, print your completion certificate and keep it with you while hunting.